Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 How Does Tapering Work?

 After detoxification and rehabilitation, therapy and support group work are often recommended for individuals struggling with drug dependence.
+This allows you to handle new issues as they arise so you can maintain your recovery long term and prevent relapse.

 How Long Does It Take to Detox Completely From Xanax?

-By the eight-week mark, people will usually start to begin feeling normal, although certain withdrawal symptoms, such as drug cravings and mood disorders, can last for months or even years after quitting Xanax.
+By the 28 day mark, people will usually start to begin feeling normal, although certain withdrawal symptoms, such as drug cravings and mood disorders, can last for months or even a year or more after quitting Xanax.
+Working with medical and addiction treatment professionals will help to ensure you safely get through the withdrawal process with minimal discomfort.

 Profile image for Dr. Alison Tarlow